Emancipation Proclamation: Proclamation of Amnesty and Reconstruction (1863)

 In December 1863, Lincoln issued his Proclamation of Amnesty and Reconstruction, which dealt with the ways the rebel states could reconcile with the Union.
-Key provisions required that the states accept the Emancipation Proclamation and thus the freedom of their slaves, and accept the Confiscation Acts, as well as the Act banning of slavery in United States territories.
+Key provisions required that the states accept the Emancipation Proclamation and thus the freedom of their slaves, and accept the Confiscation Acts, as well as the Act banning slavery in United States territories.

 Postbellum

 Near the end of the war, abolitionists were concerned that the Emancipation Proclamation would be construed solely as a war measure, as Lincoln intended, and would no longer apply once fighting ended.
 They also were increasingly anxious to secure the freedom of all slaves, not just those freed by the Emancipation Proclamation.
 Thus pressed, Lincoln staked a large part of his 1864 presidential campaign on a constitutional amendment to abolish slavery throughout the United States.
 Lincoln's campaign was bolstered by votes in both Maryland and Missouri to abolish slavery in those states.
 Maryland's new constitution abolishing slavery took effect on November 1, 1864.
 Slavery in Missouri ended on January 11, 1865, when a state convention approved an ordinance abolishing slavery by a vote of 60-4, and later the same day, Governor Thomas C. Fletcher followed up with his own "Proclamation of Freedom."

 Winning re-election, Lincoln pressed the lame duck 38th Congress to pass the proposed amendment immediately rather than wait for the incoming 39th Congress to convene.
-In January 1865, Congress sent to the state legislatures for ratification what became the Thirteenth Amendment, banning slavery in all U.S. states and territories.
+In January 1865, Congress sent to the state legislatures for ratification what became the Thirteenth Amendment, banning slavery in all U.S. states and territories, except as punishment for a crime.
 The amendment was ratified by the legislatures of enough states by December 6, 1865, and proclaimed 12 days later.
 There were approximately 40,000 slaves in Kentucky and 1,000 in Delaware who were liberated then.